grwadl/grwadl.github.io/README.md

 It's our project.
 In my repositories you can check the source-code.
 It's social network, like Pinterest.
 Unfortunately it's unavaliable now, because our free-trial on Azure-websites is over, and we have to pay for hosting our API.
+Front-end is done by me.
+And back-end is done by my teammate Alexandr.
+Here's the source of backend https://github.com/oleksandrcherevkov/PhotoAppApi, and here's the source-code of Frontend